 YouthScore is both an engagement tool and a metric to evaluate streets, places and neighbourhoods based on their youth friendliness.
-The tool uses quantitative and qualitative methods to assess criteria that youth identify as important features of safe, welcoming, sustainable, and enjoyable city places.
-It was developed for youth by youth based on principles of youth participation & co-creation of solutions for better urban planning outcomes.
+The tool uses quantitative and qualitative methods to assess criteria that youth identify as important features of safe, welcoming, sustainable, and enjoyable urban places.
+It was developed for youth, by youth based on principles of youth participation & co-creation of solutions for better urban planning and child well-being outcomes.

-Youth are an important segment of urban populations but are underrepresented in decision-making processes in the city.
-The purpose of the YouthScore is to identify youth priorities and perspectives in evaluating urban places.
-Using the tool also builds valuable problem-solving and data collection, analysis, and visualization skills.
+Youth are an important segment of urban populations and will represent 60% of urban dwellers worldwide by 2030 (Source: United Nations), but are underrepresented in planning and decision-making processes.
+The purpose of the YouthScore is to identify youth priorities and perspectives for creating better urban places for all.
+Using the tool builds valuable problem-solving, collaboration, data collection, analysis, and visualization skills.

-The YouthScore index grows with continued use.
-Youth develop and add to the variables and weights of the YouthScore by completing a pre-survey.
-Then, using the YouthScore on-site survey tool, they can evaluate the youth-friendliness of a place or street.
-Youth present their data and create design solutions to raise the YouthScore of their place or street.
+The YouthScore index grows with continued use and has been piloted by youth ages 8-18 in Ontario and Frankfurt, Germany.
+First, youth develop and add to the variables and weights of the YouthScore by completing a pre-survey.
+Then, using the YouthScore on-site survey tool, they investigate and evaluate the youth-friendliness of a place or street through a data collection process.
+Finally, participants present their data and create design solutions to raise the YouthScore of their place or street.